Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 # Introduction
 One of the ways to traverse a graph is using Breadth First Search (BFS).
 BFS has several nice qualities:
-Computes if the graph is connected
+- Computes if the graph is connected
-Visits all the vertices of the graph
+- Visits all the vertices of the graph
-Can find a path with the minimum number of edges between any two vertices Can find a simple cycle
+- Can find a path with the minimum number of edges between any two vertices
+- Can find a simple cycle

 # The Breadth First Search Algorithm
 BFS is an algorithm where you start traversing from a selected node (the source or start node) and traverse the graph layerwise, exploring the neighbor nodes (nodes which are directly connected to source node).
 One done, you move towards the next-level neighbor nodes.

-A graph can contain cycles, which may bring you to the same node again while traversing the graph.
-To avoid processing of same node again, you need to mark the node after it is processed.
+A graph can contain cycles, which may bring you to the same node again (and again, and again, ...) while traversing the graph.
+To avoid processing the same node over and over again, you need to mark the node after it is processed.

 The algorithm puts each node of the graph into one of two categories:
-Visited
+1. Visited
-Not Visited
+1. Not Visited

 The goal of the algorithm is to mark each node as visited while avoiding cycles.